lqhuang/blog/notes/2022-06-04-async-rust.md

 ---
-title: "(Async) Rust is Hard or Not?"
+title: '(Async) Rust is Hard or Not?'
 date: 2022-06-04
 tags:
   - rust
   - good-reading
-draft: true
 ---

-WIP

 > [Rust Is Hard, Or: The Misery of Mainstream Programming](https://hirrolot.github.io/posts/rust-is-hard-or-the-misery-of-mainstream-programming.html)
 >